huajwang/xiamen/gateway-app/README.md

 ## Building for production

-To optimize the gateway application for production, run:
+To optimize the store application for production, run:

     ./gradlew -Pprod clean bootWar